cotowali/cotowali/docs/development.md

 `tests/testname_err.ri`: source code
 `tests/testname_err.out`: error output

+### TODO Test

+If filename has suffix `.todo.ri`, it is todo test. todo test will be executed but it does not checked.
+If output matches with `.todo.out`, `.todo` will be removed by using fix mode.

 ### Fix mode

 `z test fix` will be update output automatically.
 You should check that updated output is correct before commit it.